Contemplation's in Compassion

-The Compassion fresco Project is a traveling collection of artworks by female fresco artists from Europe and the United States who use creativity and culture to effect change.
+Contemplation's in Compassion is a collection of artworks by female fresco artists from Europe and the United States who use creativity and culture to effect change.
 It is a feminist response to oppression, violence, and injustice towards humans, animals and the environment.

 The artists involved in the project reside in different parts of the world giving us all a unique insight into how different cultures view these global and moral issues.
 Contemplating these differences and merging our creative voice allows us to develop a culturally diverse body of work with a visual impact that transcends a singular view and opens a dialog on creating a more compassionate world from a multicultural and global perspective.

-The Compassion Fresco Project is sponsored by NYFA
+The Contemplation's in Compassion Project is sponsored by NYFA

 The New York Foundation for the Arts